geoffmunn/terra.py/README.md

 ## Recent changes

+### 3.0.2
+- Fixes for governance voting and other minor issues with the 0.47 chain upgrade

 ### 3.0.0
 - Compatibility with terra.proto 4.0.0.
 This is backward compatible with terra.proto 3.1.2, but going forward will be built and tested against the newest version of the Cosmos SDK.